Skip to main content

 CaaS

-Container-as-a-Service (CAAS) Application Stack
+CaaS Application Stack

-- Security scanning for any vulnerabilities
+• Security scanning for vulnerabilities

-- Completion of Unit Testing and User Acceptance Testing
+• Completion of Unit Testing and User Acceptance Testing

-- Gated approvals before allowing deployments into pre-production and production environments
+• Gated approvals before allowing deployments into pre-production and production environments

-- Audit trail and history of deployment within the SCALE CD Pipeline
+• Audit trail and history of deployment within the SCALE CD Pipeline

 For details on getting started, see getting started.